 A few selected Library reference titles for LGBTQIA+ Research and Literature are listed below:

 The Library subscribes to online databases that provide access to full-text magazines, scholarly journals, newspaper articles, and eBooks.
 Since databases are subscriptions that contain copyrighted written materials, off-campus access is password protected.
-To search from home you will first need to apply for a password using the link at the top of the Databases Web page.
+To search from home you will first need to log in using your MyVVC credentials.
 The following databases are suggested for LGBTQIA+ related research:

 The Library maintains a collection of instructor reserve materials.
 These consist of textbooks, videos, and supplemental course materials that instructors have put in the Library for student use.
 For example, to find what materials are available for English, search Course Reserves in the Online Catalog.
 It is best to search by "Course Number" (ex.
 ENGL 235) in that an instructor other than yours may have placed an item on reserve.
 Materials can be requested at the Periodicals counter and generally must be used in the Library on a two-hour loan period.
 Photocopy machines are available for 10¢ a copy.